Expressive Activity Policy

 3. All tables and chairs must remain within the reserved space for the duration of the activity.

-4. Use of amplified sound must comply with the restrictions contained in the Amplified Sound section of this Policy.
+4. Use of amplified sound must comply with the restrictions contained in the Amplified Sound section of this policy.

-5. Some areas of the University may be reserved by off-campus groups.
+5. Some areas of the university may be reserved by off-campus groups.
 Fees may apply.

-6. Improper use of any University equipment or policy may result in loss of reservation and use privileges.
+6. Improper use of any university equipment or policy may result in loss of reservation and use privileges.

 5. Reservations

-Outdoor areas (grounds) available for reservations:
+Outdoor areas (grounds) are available for reservation, but not required:

 1. Frank Parker Plaza is the open, outdoor space situated on the south side of the Lowman Student Center between the Lowman Student Center and the Lee Drain building, as depicted.
-It extends in length from the east near the Sam Houston statue and to the west toward the Blatchley Bell Tower.
+It extends in length from the east near the Sam Houston statue and to the west toward the Ron & Ruth Blatchley Bell Tower.

 2. Old Main Pit– Old Main Pit is considered the outdoor sunken area North of Austin Hall and Northwest of Peabody Memorial Library.

-4. Walker Education Gazebo– The Gazebo by Walker Education Center is located at the corner of Avenue O and 19thStreet and is part of the Sam Houston Memorial Museum Complex.
+3. Walker Education Gazebo– The Gazebo by Walker Education Center is located at the corner of Avenue O and 19th Street and is part of the Sam Houston Memorial Museum Complex.

 6. Amplified Sound